workingDog/stixtoneolib/README.md

 See also the *build.sbt* file.

-Java 8 is required and Neo4j Community Edition should be installed to process the results.
+Neo4j Community Edition should be installed to process the results.

 ### References